Close

 Preserve Evidence

 Victims injured because of negligent poor maintenance, negligent security, or a lack of sufficient safety measures should immediately photograph the area and report the incident to the cruise ship.
-Cruise ships should have protocols for falls overboard, and our lawyers can obtain reports detailing search and rescue missions when preparing claims for victims or their survivors.
+Cruise ships should have protocols for falls overboard, and our lawyers can obtain reports detailing search-and-rescue missions when preparing claims for victims or their survivors.

 Get Medical Care

-You should also get medical care, not just to generate evidence for a potential compensation claim, but to monitor your condition and ensure you get the appropriate treatment to facilitate a full physical recovery, if possible.
-Cruise ships have small medical facilities aboard vessels where victims can go for immediate treatment.
-Depending on your injuries, you might have to be transported to the closest hospital capable of treating you.
+Cruise ships have small medical facilities on board where victims can receive immediate treatment.
+Depending on your injuries, you might need to be transported to the closest hospital that can treat you.
 For example, victims who fall onto lower decks might sustain broken bones or internal injuries that require surgery.
 If, after reviewing the waiver, the evidence, and the accident, our lawyers deem the court will not enforce the waiver, the cruise ship company would be liable for all medical costs associated with your injuries.

 Quickly Confirm Your Right to Sue